10 Easy Ways To Activate Your Healing System Everyday

 Losing Track of Time (Flow State)

 Even though it's recommended to have 7-8 hours of sleep each night, we all have different sleep needs and it's imperative to find the right environment and quantity of sleep that will rejuvenate your unique body's function.
-If you think you can skimp on sleep and catch up later, consider this: every living creature needs sleep to stay alive, even though, in the wild at least, it would seem counterintuitive to survival.
+If you think you can skimp on sleep and catch up later, consider this: every living creature needs sleep to stay alive.

 Learning New Things